 Bluff The Listener

 CARL KASELL: From NPR and WBEZ-Chicago, this is WAIT WAIT...DON'T TELL ME!, the NPR News quiz.
 I'm Carl Kasell.
-We're playing his week with Mo Rocca, P.J.
-O'Rourke and Roxanne Roberts.
-And, here again is your host, at The Music Center at Strathmore, in North Bethesda, Peter Sagal.
+We're playing his week with Jessi Klein, Tom Bodett, and Charlie Pierce.
+And, here again is your host, at the Music Center at Strathmore in North Bethesda, Maryland, Peter Sagal.

 PETER SAGAL, HOST: